 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Independent Board Chair Generally vote for shareholder proposals requiring that the board chair position be filled by an independent director.
-Will support a non- executive candidate for the role of board chairman.
+Will support a non-executive candidate for the role of board chairman.
 Glass Lewis believes that separating the roles of CEO (or, more rarely, another executive position) and chair creates a better governance structure than a combined CEO/chair position.
 May vote against the nominating committee and all non-independent board members of a noncontrolled company if that company does not maintain a majority independent board.
 Majority of directors should be independent.
 All members of audit, compensation, and nominating/governance committees should be independent.
 May support a non- independent chair, if it is likely they will further the interest of shareholders and promote effective oversight of management.
-May vote against the chair or members of the nominating committee at companies in the S&P 500 that have combined the roles of chair and CEO and have not appointed a lead independent director.
+Believes the board should be majority independent, but that the board is best positioned to choose a governance structure that is most appropriate for the company.
 Majority Vote Standard for Election of Directors Vote for shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by ISS' definition of Independent Director Generally directors should be elected by majority vote.
 Generally directors should be elected by majority vote.
 Will vote against shareholder proposals that require a majority vote if the company has a director resignation policy under which a nominee who fails to get a majority of votes is required to resign.
 Generally directors should be elected by majority vote.
 Generally directors should be elected by majority vote.
 Generally support a majority vote standard based on votes cast for the election of directors.